 Back pain is extremely common.
 In fact, 80% of people will have significant back pain at some point in life.
 Back pain symptoms vary from person to person.
-They can be sharp or dull, lasting or brief.
+They can be in the upper or lower back, and be sharp or dull, lasting or brief.
 Myths regarding back pain are also common.
 Can you recognize the myths and facts that follow?

 Sure, if you lift heavy objects at work routinely, you are more likely to have back pain.
 Posture and the weight of the things you carry certainly can cause or exacerbate your pain.
 But workers with sedentary jobs are actually more prone to disk injury than those who are moderately active at work.
 And as many as 85% of people who have back pain can't recall a specific moment when it occurred.
 That suggests many other things are more likely to cause back pain than injury, such as disk degeneration, infections, and conditions that are inherited, such as ankylosing spondylitis.